 Norway’s largest ski resort, it easily boasts incredible skiing for all abilities.
-Just 2 hours North of Oslo and 40 minutes West of Scandinavian Mountains Airport, it is also one of the most easily accessible ski resorts in Europe with fantastic links and short transfers.
+Its location, just 40 minutes west of Scandinavian Mountains Airport, makes it one of the most accessible ski resorts in Europe.

 As with most Scandinavian ski resorts, Trysil has a long-guaranteed season which starts in December and runs through until April (and even into May sometimes!)

 This fantastic resort spans the stunning Trysilfjell and has the very best variety of skiing in Norway - including exceptional beginner areas, beautiful blue and red runs, and challenging black slopes that cater for all abilities.